OpenFlutter/flutter_screenutil/README.md

 - Widget is not a flutter widget (widgets are available in [Flutter Docs](https://docs.flutter.dev/reference/widgets))
 - Widget does not start with underscore (`_`)
 - Widget does not declare `SU` mixin
-- `reponsiveWidgets` does not contains widget name
+- `responsiveWidgets` does not contains widget name

 If you have a widget that uses the library and doesn't meet these options you can either add `SU` mixin or add widget name in responsiveWidgets list.